Photo Journey Through The Arctic

 We drove out from Longyearbyen into the Arctic Ocean during the late afternoon.
 Oh, the sunset, wow, a blow your mind sunset more extraordinary than anything I’ve seen so far in my life.
 The waves which followed were immense; If you get seasick, you should bring enough sea sickness pills along.
 Everybody wants to enjoy such a trip, not to spoil it with seasickness.
 Although I do not get seasick, I took some just as a precaution.
 The waves were quite high sometimes.
 Also, I wanted to be able to photograph while not being sick!

 Small and large pieces of ice floating in a fjord in Svalbard at sunrise.
-On out photo journey through the Arctic we came across many ice floating in the sea.
+On our photo journey through the Arctic we came across many ices floating in the sea.

 Drifting through icebergs